espressomd/espresso/doc/sphinx/analysis.rst

 :meth:`espressomd.analyze.Analysis.stress_tensor`

-Computes the volume averaged instantaneous stress tensor of the system with options which are described by in :meth: espressomd.System.analysis.stress_tensor.
+Computes the volume averaged instantaneous stress tensor of the system with options which are described by in :meth:`espressomd.System.analysis.stress_tensor`.
 It is called a stress tensor but the sign convention follows that of a pressure tensor.
 In general do only use it for (on average) homogeneous systems.
 For inhomogeneous systems you need to use the local stress tensor.

 The instantaneous virial stress tensor is calculated by